yhgon/horovod/docs/Tips.md

     docker build -t mycuda:01 -f ./Dockerfile .
 ```

-I recommend to prepare docker build server and apt-cache servers to speed up these thing
+I recommend to prepare docker build server and apt-cache servers to speed up downloading for dependent libraries and applications
-prepare apt-cache server for speed up

 step6. get custom Dockerfiles for horovod
 use this git url.  https://github.com/yhgon/horovod-tf-uber